JamieBort/TrelloAPI/README.md

 `.env` the environment variables.
 Was redundant.
 It wasn't originally included.
 It caused confusion.
 So I removed it.

 ## Resources
-Using [this tutorial](https://github.com/JamieBort/LearningDirectory/tree/master/JavaScript/Frameworks/React/contacts-manager) in order to ultimately list the Boards.
+Using [contacts-manager](https://github.com/JamieBort/LearningDirectory/tree/master/JavaScript/Frameworks/React/contacts-manager) this tutorial in order to ultimately list the Boards.

+Using [ShowHideComponent](https://github.com/JamieBort/LearningDirectory/tree/master/JavaScript/Frameworks/React/ShowHideComponent) this tutorial to hide components.